 - The report will generate and then open at the bottom of the page.
-The first part of the report summarizes the data for an entire class in a graph and a table.
+The first part of the report summarizes the data for an entire class in a chart and a table.

 - For each of the selected classes, you can see how many students have and have not tested, how many of them tested remotely or at school (if you selected that option earlier; "N/A" means either the students' tests were taken before this tracking feature was added to the program or your school/district is not tracking this information), and how many of them are above and below the benchmark category which was set as the minimum proficiency level (defined by the default district benchmark setting and the structure of those benchmarks).